ryness/stonks/README.md

 - `GUARDIAN_API_KEY` – optional secondary fallback via The Guardian Open Platform (or use `apikey-guardian.txt`).
 - `MASSIVE_API_KEY` – optional override for the default Massive search key.

 With the secrets in place, the new/rerun links on GitHub Pages will open a prefilled workflow page; click **Run workflow** to kick off `gostonks.yml`.
-The workflow installs dependencies, runs `gostonks.py <TICKER>`, and commits the updated `_reports/` Markdown (plus the rotation state file) back to the default branch.
+The workflow installs dependencies, runs `gostonks.py <TICKER>`, and commits the updated `_reports/` Markdown (plus the SQLite database) back to the default branch.

 ### GitHub Pages deployment